SaarthakMaini/DeskDynamo/README.md

 # **DeskDynamo**

 The DeskDynamo App is a simple desktop application that displays a timer on your screen.
 It allows you to set a countdown timer, move the timer box with your cursor, and also add tasks to be done.
-Once every hour, the app will remind you to take a 5 minute break and exercise.
+Once every hour, the app will remind you to take a 5 minute break and exercise as per the duration specified by the user.

 ## **Features**